-1767 If no device_num clause is present then all devices of this type are disconnected.
+If no device_num clause appears then all devices of this type are disconnected.

-1768 device_num clause
+1875 device_num clause

-- The device_num clause specifies the device id to be disconnected. - 1770 If no clauses are present then all available devices will be disconnected.
+- The device_num clause specifies the device id to be disconnected. - 1877 If no clauses appear then all available devices will be disconnected.

 • This directive may not be used during the execution of a compute region.